swiftlang/swift-evolution-metadata-extractor/README.md

 Use the `--snapshot-path` option to specify a local `evosnapshot` directory during development.

-Use the value 'default' to specify the AllProfiles snapshot in the test resources bundle.
+Use the value 'default' to specify a default snapshot of all evolution proposals.
 `swift-evolution-metadata-extractor --snapshot-path default`

 See _Snapshots for development and testing_ for more information about snapshots.